MetaMask/snap-solana-wallet/docs/contributing.md

 ### Commit Guidelines

 We use `commitlint` to enforce the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
 This helps maintain a clean changelog and consistent commit history.

-> [!IMPORTANT]
+For a clean changelog, prefer using `feat` and `fix` commit types.

-> Git hooks are configured to automatically:
+Git hooks are configured to automatically:

->
-> - Lint your commit messages
+- Lint your commit messages
-> - Fix formatting and linting issues
+- Fix formatting and linting issues

-> [!TIP]
-> For a clean changelog, prefer using `feat` and `fix` commit types.

 ### Pull Requests